-Beverly Wettenstein
+Beverly Wettenstein (b. - 2019)

 EDITORS NOTE: Beverly Wettenstein passed away on April 5, 2019.
 She was a force for women and we were proud she was part of our WMC community and a member of WMC SheSource.

-In her national speaking platform, “A Woman’s Place in the 21st Century,” Wettenstein bridges the generations with humor and history to tie-in with the top news stories.
+In her national speaking platform, “A Woman’s Place in the 21st Century,” Wettenstein bridged the generations with humor and history to tie-in with the top news stories.
 Her Letters to the Editor and Op-eds have been published in the Chicago Tribune, New York News, New York Times, TV Guide and Vanity Fair.
 She has been featured on CNN, WNYC-TV, WPIX-TV, AP, USA TODAY and New York Post.

 A keen observer of pop culture, Wettenstein also created the “Celebrity Weddings and Love Stories – 365-Days-A-Year Database.”

 Wettenstein served as a Public Affairs executive with American Express, Citicorp and the Federal Home Loan Bank.
-Worldwide assignments have taken her to Europe, the Middle East, and, as Public Information Officer with Semester at Sea, around the world.
+Worldwide assignments took her to Europe, the Middle East, and, as Public Information Officer with Semester at Sea, around the world.
 As Special Contributor, she created and wrote the “HerStory” column in the Dallas Morning News, and received the EMMA, Exceptional Merit Media Award.

 Wettenstein earned her B.S. in Journalism at Temple University School of Business Administration.